catjunior/Java-JavaScript-Assessment/Java/README.md

 ## Commandline Interface
 You will have the option to choose input type:
 C: from commandline
-F: from file (input file direcotry into commandline)
+F: from file (type file direcotry into commandline)
 E: exit

 ## Result